Affiliate links on Android Authority may earn us a commission. Learn more.

-Gardening is a favorite past time of many people.
-Some like grow fruits and vegetables that they eventually eat.
+Gardening is a favorite pastime of many people.
+Some like to grow fruits and vegetables that they eventually eat.
 Others enjoy flowers and other similar plants.
 There are a lot of things technology can help with.
 Gardening is one of them.
 Obviously, your smartphone can’t plant seeds or weed your garden for you.
-You’ll have to rely on good old fashioned hard work for that.
+You’ll have to rely on good old-fashioned hard work for that.
 However, there are some apps that can make some of the other stuff easier.
 Here are the best gardening apps for Android.

 Price: Free / $1.99